 Vitamin C is required to help the body build collagen in the skin and prevent wrinkles.
 This DIY liposomal vitamin C serum complements this aloe vera and jojoba oil moisturizer recipe.

 Remember that your skin will be one of the last places where your body sends nutrients as it has more important internal organs that it must nourish first.

 Beauty that shines from the inside out is a result of internal health and happiness.
 And hey, we are all going to age.
 There is nothing wrong with lines of wisdom that tell a story.

 Tips for making the DIY jojoba oil and aloe face cream.

 Below is my super simple four-ingredient, DIY face cream made with aloe, jojoba oil, Nutra organics collagen, and xanthan gum.

 This recipe makes approximately 125 ml.
-This homemade face cream does not have any preservatives, so be sure to use it up within a month or two.
+This homemade face cream does not have preservatives such as sodium benzoate, so be sure to use it up within a month or two.

 Before adding in xanthan gum to the recipe, I found that while I still loved this DIY face cream, it would often separate.
 Once I added in the xanthan gum, it no longer separated and moisturizes much better.

-You also want to make sure that both the aloe and jojoba oil are at room temperature and the same temperature to ensure that they emulsify together.
+You also want to ensure that both the aloe and jojoba oil are at room temperature and the same temperature to emulsify together.